 Flying While Pregnant: What You Need to Know

-Airline Policies Vary
+Airline Policies and Consultations

 Before booking your flight, it’s essential to check with your airline to understand their policies on flying while pregnant.
 Each airline has its own rules, and some may require a doctor’s note or have specific restrictions for multiple pregnancies or complications.